abhilipsasahoo03/Lit-Tech-Discord-Bot/README.md

 # Lit-Tech-Discord-Bot
-A Discord Bot to bridge the gap between Literature and Tech.
+A Discord Bot built as a product of experiment to explore Discord Developer Portal and Autocode, with a motive to bridge the gap between Literature and Tech.

 ## About: